9M133 Kornet: Combat history

-Russia has sent over 1,000 Kornet-9M133 third-generation anti-tank guided missiles to the Syrian Government who have used them extensively against armour and ground targets to fight Jihadists and rebels.
+Russia has sent over 1,000 Kornet-9M133 anti-tank guided missiles to the Syrian Government who have used them extensively against armour and ground targets to fight Jihadists and rebels.
 In 2016, a Syrian Army Solntsepyok TOS-1 was destroyed by a Kornet missile from unknown Syrian opposition forces.

 Iran has supplied their license-built Kornet missiles, under their name Dehalivieh, to at least one Iraqi non-state actor.
 In addition, Kornet missiles were widely used in the Iraqi Civil War by the Iraqi government and the Popular Mobilization Units.

 In January 2017, the German newspaper Die Welt reported that ISIL fighters used Kornets to destroy six Leopard 2 tanks used by the Turkish military in Syria.
 An ISIL propaganda video released in March 2017 showed ISIL fighters capturing two Kornets being transported in Syria, which show the manufacturing year of 2016.

 On 1 September 2019, a Kornet was used by Hezbollah forces to fire on Israeli military stations in retaliation for the bombings of a Hezbollah media office a week earlier.
 Israel responded with artillery barrages on Lebanese villages close to the border, specifically Aitaroun and Maroun al-Ras, which set fire to a number of civilian crop fields.

 On 26 February 2022, a Kornet was used by Russian troops against a Ukrainian armored vehicle.
-In October 2022 a Russian Kornet was captured by Ukrainian Marines.
+In October 2022 a Russian Kornet was captured by Ukrainian Naval Infantry.
+In July 2023, Russian troops first used the Kornet ATGM in conjunction with the Kurgan remote control system.
+On 30 October 2023, a video shows one Stridsvagn 122 tank was destroyed after hit by what was claimed to be a Kornet.
+A Kornet missile’s 10-pound warhead can punch through more than 100 cm of armor behind ERA.

+On 4 September 2023, a video emerged from Robotyne which showed the first combat loss of the Challenger 2 tank.
+The tank was disabled by a mine and then reportedly hit by a Kornet missile and burst into flames.
+A missile triggered a fire that apparently cooked off the Challenger 2's ammunition charges in their special containers.These containers are supposed to prevent catastrophic secondary explosions, but they failed, and the resulting blast wrenched the Challenger 2's turret from its hull.